Debunking the Myths About Cannabis / Marijuana Absinthe

 The effects of mixing marijuana with other mind-altering substances are very exciting.
 Some substances, when mixed with marijuana can heighten the effects of cannabis.
 Other substances actually have the opposite effects of marijuana, so mixing them together may produce opposite types of effects.

-With its growing popularity, more and more stoners are getting curious about mixing marijuana and alcohol.
-This type of so-called marijuana and alcohol mixes are often called marijuana absinthe.
+With its growing popularity, more and more stoners are getting curious about mixing marijuana and absinthe.
+This type of so-called marijuana and absinthe mixes are often called cannabis absinthe.
 With its popularity, perhaps, you are curious.
 Should you follow the trend?
 Should you try cannabis absinthe?

 Before we answer that question, let us learn more about absinthe and how it influences the effects of marijuana in your body.
 Hopefully, through this article, we can help you decide whether to follow this growing trend or not.

 What Is Absinthe and Where Did It Come From?

 Absinthe is a very unique distilled alcoholic drink known for its anise flavor that came from the botanicals mixed into it.
 Central to the creation of absinthe is the process of distillation, which causes the essential oils from the flowers and leaves of grand wormwood, and other herbs and spices like green anise, sweet fennel, and others to evaporate with the base alcohol while separating the water.
 The essential oil and the alcohol mix together in an even harmony as the evaporated gases recondense to form strong and sweet-scented absinthe.